-Billy Jackson was a founding member of the influential folk group Ossian in 1976, a band whose outstanding recordings remain a benchmark for Scottish music.
-Ossian was inducted into the Scottish Traditional Music Hall of Fame in September 2015.
+Billy Jackson was a founding member of the influential folk group Ossian in 1976, a band whose outstanding recordings remain a benchmark for Scottish music, and a member of the Scottish Traditional Music Hall of Fame.
 Acclaimed for his musicality on the Celtic harp, he is also a renowned composer whose work is inspired by the history and landscape of Scotland.
-In 1999, his song, “Land of Light” was selected as the winner of The Glasgow Herald’s year-long Song For Scotland competition, coinciding with the restoration of the Scottish Parliament, to select a “new anthem for a new era in Scotland.”
+In 1999, his song, “Land of Light” was selected as the winner of The Glasgow Herald’s year-long “Song For Scotland” competition, coinciding with the restoration of the Scottish Parliament, to select a “new anthem for a new era in Scotland.”
 As a solo performer, he has toured extensively throughout Europe and North America, and has taught harp at many international festivals.
 Billy is also a trained music therapist, and in 2004, he received our Master Music Maker Award for lifetime achievement.
-As part of his work combining traditional and classical music, Billy has performed with, and composed for, a variety of orchestras including The Scottish Chamber Orchestra, Asheville Symphony and Cape Cod Symphony.
+Billy has performed with, and composed for, a variety of orchestras including The Scottish Chamber Orchestra, Asheville Symphony and Cape Cod Symphony.
 Billy headed the music therapy program at Mission Hospital in Asheville for 10 years, and he now works part-time in music therapy in Sligo, Ireland.

 Dave Curley is one of Ireland’s leading multi-instrumentalists, vocalists and a champion step dancer.
 Hailing from Co.
-Galway on the west coast of Ireland, Curley has worked with the award winning traditional group, Slide, for the past 10 years and also spent 5 successful years with award-winning American Roots band, Runa.
+Galway on the west coast of Ireland, Curley has worked with the award-winning traditional group, Slide, for the past 10 years and also spent 5 successful years with award-winning American Roots band, Runa.
 More recently, Curley has joined forces with musically diverse multi-instrumentalist Andrew Finn Magill, and is also a creative member of Crannua, featuring Moya Brennan, John Doyle, Ashley Davis, Mick McCauley and Eamonn & Cormac DeBarra.
 Curley has a BA in Irish Music and Dance from the University of Limerick, four years teaching experience at The Music Academy, State College PA, and has taught at O’Flaherty’s Retreat in Texas, the Milwaukee Irish Fest School of Music, and has presented many music workshops at colleges, festivals and music schools around the US with Slide, Runa and Sligo fiddler, Manus McGuire.

 From the folk clubs of Scotland in the 1960s and 70s to the festivals, coffeehouses and music camps of America, Ed Miller has steadily established himself as one of the finest Scottish singers of both contemporary and traditional songs.
 He has been a regular staff member of Swannanoa’s Celtic Week for more than two decades, where his love and knowledge of Scots song, paired with a droll sense of humor, made him an excellent and popular teacher.
 Originally from Edinburgh, Ed has been based in Austin, TX for many years, where he received a PhD in Folklore from the University of Texas, but over the past 30 years he has gradually moved from academia to full-time performing.
-He hosts a folk music show on SunRadio.com in Austin, leads folk music tours to Scotland each summer, and has released nine CDs of traditional and contemporary Scottish song, including his most recent, Come Awa’ Wi’ Me.
+He hosts a folk music show on SunRadio.com in Austin, leads folk music tours to Scotland each summer, and has released ten CDs of traditional and contemporary Scottish song, including his most recent, Follow the Music.

 London-born flute and whistle player John Skelton is probably best known to American audiences from his work with The House Band, with whom he recorded eight albums on the Green Linnet label.
-He has also released a solo album, One At a Time, and Double Barrelled, a highly regarded album of flute duets with Kieran O’Hare, as well as a series of tune collection books, A Few Tunes, A Few More Tunes, Yet More Tunes and Some Breton Tunes.
+He has also released a solo album, One At a Time, and Double Barrelled, a highly regarded album of flute duets with Kieran O’Hare, as well as a series of tune collection books, imaginatively titled A Few Tunes, A Few More Tunes, Yet More Tunes and Some Breton Tunes.
 John has performed at most of the major folk festivals in North America, Europe and Australia.
 He is an experienced teacher, and has taught at summer schools in the United States, Europe and Africa, and nineteen previous years at the Gathering.
 In addition to his background in Irish music, John is also well-schooled in the music of Brittany.
 He visits there regularly, and is a highly-regarded player of the Breton bombarde, a double-reed folk shawm.
 NPR’s Thistle & Shamrock described him as “the finest bombarde player outside of Brittany.”
 He also plays the ‘Piston’ (Low Bombarde), the ‘Veuze’ (the bagpipe of eastern Brittany) and the ‘Gaita Gallega’ (Galician pipes).
 In 2014, John and Kieran O’Hare recorded the CD, Two Tone, a follow-up to their highly regarded album of flute duets, Double-Barrelled.
 John serves as the Celtic Week Host.

 Originally from Dublin, Eamon has lived in New York City for the last twenty years.
 He has toured extensively throughout North America and Europe, performing and recording with many of Irish music’s great players.
 In addition to his performance schedule, Eamon has taught at numerous music programs including the Augusta Heritage Center, the Catskills Irish Arts Week, the Alaska Irish Music Camp and many years at the Gathering.
 In 2004, he and Patrick Ourceau released a live recording, Live at Mona’s, documenting their many years hosting a session on New York’s Lower East Side, and in 2012, Eamon released a recording of traditional songs, The Murphy Beds, with Jefferson Hamer, described by the Huffington Post as “ten beautiful, crystalline songs.”
-He has recently teamed up with old friends John Doyle and Nuala Kennedy to form The Alt.
+He has also teamed up with old friends John Doyle and Nuala Kennedy to form The Alt.
 Their self-titled debut album was released in November 2014.